Transition (Discharge) Planning

 Transition Planning Documentation

-Provincial Standard Discharge and Transfer Summaries with LACE Readmission Risk Index awareness
+Standardized Discharge and Transfer Summaries with LACE Index readmission risk awareness

 Communications to Electronic Health Record (Netcare) and Electronic Medical Records (eDelivery)